 The first thing that Objective-C does is ask the

-variable which class it was instantiated from.
-Since all the methods are held in the class, that’s where it will start looking for thelength
+namevariable which class it was instantiated from.
+Since all the methods are held in the class, that’s where it will start looking for thelengthmethod. -

 Since the class of